Frequently Asked Questions

 Why are there 2 different types of LEDs?

 UV-C is nearly outside the spectrum of visible light, which means that you can not clearly see it.
 Because of this, the device also contains UV-A LEDs in addition to the anti-germicidal UV-C LEDs.
 The UV-A LEDs provide a wider light spectrum and a visible light.
-The visible UV-A LEDs function as an indicator that the device is on, and the pulsing effect of the LEDs indicates it is actively performing the sanitizing function.
+The visible UV-A LEDs function as an indicator that the device is on, and the pulsing effect of the LEDs indicates that the device is on and working.

 What is the price?

 The A.I.R.
 Solo personal UV face mask is priced at $119.95 MSRP.
 The A.I.R.
 Duo and A.I.R.
 Pro do not have pricing or release information announced yet.
 To receive updates on new A.I.R.
 Device products, please sign up for our email list.